s4ndhyac/Minesweeper-Bot/README.md

 - Rule 5: Finally in the worst case, when we don’t get any results even from the backtracking algorithm, we resort to the following probabilistic method:

-a.)
-If the last cell was UNCOVERED -> then for each cell adjacent to it, the probability of a mine being present in it is = (percept number / no. of adjacent covered cells)
+...* If the last cell was UNCOVERED -> then for each cell adjacent to it, the probability of a mine being present in it is = (percept number / no. of adjacent covered cells)

-b.)
-If the last cell was FLAGGED -> the probability of a mine being present on it is 1
+...* If the last cell was FLAGGED -> the probability of a mine being present on it is 1

-c.)
-The probability of a mine in all remaining covered cells is = (mines left/ cells left)
+...* The probability of a mine in all remaining covered cells is = (mines left/ cells left)

-d.)
-The cell with the minimum/least mine probability is UNCOVERED
+...* The cell with the minimum/least mine probability is UNCOVERED

 ### Performance